Claim: Lawyer received a caustic response after complaining to the Cleveland Browns about fans' throwing paper airplanes.

-This correspondence is in fact real, as Michael Heaton of the Cleveland Plain Dealer determined by tracking down both of the principals, who vouched for its authenticity.
-Browns general counsel James Bailey, who is now 66 and lives in San Diego, told Heaton that:
+This correspondence is in fact real, as Michael Heaton of the Cleveland Plain Dealer determined by tracking down both of the principals in late 2010, who vouched for its authenticity.
+Browns general counsel James Bailey, then 66 and living in San Diego, told Heaton that:

 It's surprising.
 I've gotten lots of calls from old friends who have seen the letter on the Internet.

 I was all of 28 years old when I wrote that letter.
 I should have been more cautious.
 I'm just glad my mother's not around to see that letter.